duaneg/django-hookbox/README.txt

 The first time a user subscribes to a channel it is implicitly created.
 If no create callback returns an options dict this will fail.

-To fail operations (e.g. deny a subscription attempt) provide callbacks that return a failure message or raise an exception.
+To fail an operation (e.g. deny a subscription attempt) provide callbacks that return a failure message or raise an exception.

 You will probably also want to configure various hookbox options in